-Obtained a listing of deposit sites for the fiscal period and management's representation that the listing is complete.
+Obtained a listing of deposit sites for the fiscal period and managements representation that the listing is complete.

 - B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
 Randomly select one collection location for each deposit site (i.e., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - i.
 Employees responsible for cash collections do not share cash drawers/registers; - Observed that employees responsible for cash collections do not share the same cash drawers/registers. - ii.
-Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit; - Observed that the employee responsible for collecting cash is also responsible for preparing/making bank deposits; however, another employee is responsible for reconciling collection documentation to the deposit. - iii.
-Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and - Observed that the employee responsible for collection cash is also responsible for posting cash collection entries to the general ledger; however, another employee is responsible for reconciling ledger postings to each other and to the deposit. - iv.
-The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are not responsible for collecting cash, unless another employee/official verifies the reconciliation. - Observed that the employee responsible for reconciling cash collections to the general ledger is also responsible for collecting cash; however, another employee/official verifies the reconciliation. - C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
+Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit; - Observed that employees responsible for collecting cash are also responsible for preparing/making bank deposits.
+However, another employee/official is responsible for reconciling collection documentation to the deposit. - iii.
+Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and - Observed that employees responsible for collecting cash are also responsible for posting collection entries to the general ledger or subsidiary ledgers.
+However, another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or custodial fund additions, is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation.

+Observed that employees responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or custodial fund additions, are also responsible for collecting cash.
+However, another employee/official verifies the reconciliation.

+C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
 Observe the bond or insurance policy for theft was enforced during the fiscal period.